erinroby/c4-creative-ios/README.md

 ![SAM Show](https://github.com/erinroby/c4-creative-ios/blob/master/images/Fashion.gif "Fashion Show")
 _2012 Erin Roby collection presented by Seattle magazine and the Seattle Art Museum_

 What I learned during that time in my life is that a **combined technical and creative practice is powerful**.
 I drafted and developed my patterns and tailored coats in addition to designing them.
 For me, taking what is essentially a 2D surface (fabric) and fitting it to a 3D form that is complex and dynamic (human body) was an interesting problem.
-Writing creative code allows me to continue my multi-disciplinary approach.
+Writing creative code allows me to continue this multi-disciplinary approach and take in a new direction.

 ![Fashion](https://github.com/erinroby/c4-creative-ios/blob/master/images/XCodersSlides.03.jpeg "Fashion")